young-ai-expert/Assignment_Explanation/Explanation of Logistic Regression.md

 ##### Prediction and Evaluation

 After the model is trained, it's time for prediction and evaluation.
-Prediciton is done using the method `LogisitcRegression.predict()` .
+Prediction is done using the method `LogisitcRegression.predict()` .
 Using Confusion Matrix and Classification Report, the metrics like _precision, recall, accuracy, f1-score_ are calculated.
 With the help of these metrics, we can get a good grasp of our model, how it's performing, whether it's a high recall or high precision model.

 This is a simple explanation of the assignment.
 Hope you understood!